Saudi Arabia just cut the salaries of all its workers by 20%

 Psychological Impact

-While the government needed to save money, canceling bonuses may affect Saudis “psychologically,” according to Saleh Al Qarni, a government school teacher who also works as a driver to earn extra cash.
+While the government needed to save money, cancelling bonuses may affect Saudis “psychologically”, according to Saleh Al Qarni, a government school teacher who also works as a driver to earn extra cash.

 Under Deputy Crown Prince Mohammed bin Salman, the world’s biggest oil exporter has already delayed payments owed to contractors and started cutting fuel subsidies as it tries to manage lower oil prices.
-The budget deficit may narrow to 13 percent of gross domestic product this year and below 10 percent in 2017, according to International Monetary Fund estimates.
+The budget deficit may narrow to 13 per cent of gross domestic product this year and below 10 per cent in 2017, according to International Monetary Fund (IMF) estimates.

 The decisions are part of a plan spearheaded by Prince Mohammed, the king’s son and second-in-line to the throne of the biggest Arab economy.
-Under his so-called Vision 2030 plan, the government seeks to reduce the public-sector wage bill to 40 percent of spending by 2020, from 45 percent today.
-Public debt is seen climbing to 30 percent of economic output from 7.7 percent currently.
+Under his so-called Vision 2030 plan, the government seeks to reduce the public-sector wage bill to 40 per cent of spending by 2020, from 45 per cent today.
+Public debt is forecast to climb to 30 per cent of economic output from 7.7 per cent currently.

 Perks for senior officials were also scaled back.
 The government stopped providing cars to senior state officials for their next financial year and announced that ministers will pay fees for their fixed and mobile phones at the start of the next Islamic year.

 The announcements made no mention of how much the cuts would save.
-Saudi Arabia was weighing plans to cancel more than $20 billion of projects and slash ministry budgets by a quarter to repair its finances, people familiar with the matter said earlier this month.
-The kingdom also plans to tap international bond markets in a sale that could raise more than $10 billion, according to people aware of the plans.
+Saudi Arabia was weighing up plans to cancel more than $20bn of projects and slash ministry budgets by a quarter to repair its finances, sources said earlier this month.
+The kingdom also plans to tap international bond markets in a sale that could raise more than $10bn, according to insiders.

 World news in pictures